GHolk/indie-cron/README.md

 After toots downloaded, it will try to sends webmentions to the links in a toot.
-To disable webmention, `cat /dev/null > hook/mastodon-web-mention.js` .
+To disable webmention, `rm hook/mastodon-web-mention.js` .

 ## license
 GPLv3